Ravicharan13/Docx_flask_app/README.md

 Best Practices
 --------------

-- Do NOT upload the virtual environment (`venv/`) folder.
+- I Didn't NOT upload the virtual environment (venv) folder.
-- Use `.gitignore` to exclude environment and cache files.
-- All required packages are listed in `requirements.txt`.

 Credits
 -------

 Developed by Gsm Ravi Charan using Hugging Face models and open-source tools.